DocAndymomo/Global-cohorts-analysis-pipeline/README.md

 ### Main Features
 - Two-step host removal using both GRCh38.p14 and CHM13 v2.0 reference genomes to maximize removal of host sequences.
-- High-accuracy species annotation with Kraken2 + Bracken using the PlusPF database.
+- High-accuracy species annotation with Kraken2 + Bracken using an updated Kraken PlusPF reference database.
 - Cross-cohort contamination removal using a multi-center contamination database and decontam filtering.
 - Final microbiome abundance tables generated from high-confidence reads for downstream statistical analyses.